mcellteam/cellblender_tutorials/FAQ.rst

 **Can I simulate moving meshes in MCell?**

+To use dynamic geometry in MCell4, Python code needs to be written.
+For more details see *Model.add_vertex_move* and *Model.apply_vertex_moves*.

-There is experimental support for dynamic meshes.
-Please see the :ref:`dynamic_geometry_overview` tutorial for more information.
+There was also an experimental support for dynamic meshes in MCell3 that is described here :ref:`dynamic_geometry_overview`.

 **Can I change the default molecule size?**